realabdulkhaliq/Cisco-PCAP-programming-essentials-in-python/README.md

 Write & Run code pressing F5 when the editor window is active.
 This is for learning purpose IDLE.

-Industry Standerd IDLE: VS Code, Py Charm
+Industry Standerd IDE: VS Code, Py Charm